opencv/opencv/modules/imgproc/doc/filtering.rst

     \texttt{dst} (x,y) =  \sum _{ \stackrel{0\leq x' < \texttt{kernel.cols},}{0\leq y' < \texttt{kernel.rows}} }  \texttt{kernel} (x',y')* \texttt{src} (x+x'- \texttt{anchor.x} ,y+y'- \texttt{anchor.y} )

 That is, the kernel is not mirrored around the anchor point.
-If you need a real convolution, flip the kernel using :func:`flip` and set the new anchor to ``(kernel.cols - anchor.x - 1, kernel.rows - anchor.y - 1)`` .
+If you need a real convolution, flip the kernel using :cpp:func:`flip` and set the new anchor to ``(kernel.cols - anchor.x - 1, kernel.rows - anchor.y - 1)`` .

-The function uses the DFT-based algorithm in case of sufficiently large kernels (~``11 x 11`` or larger) and the direct algorithm (that uses the engine retrieved by :func:`createLinearFilter` ) for small kernels.
+The function uses the DFT-based algorithm in case of sufficiently large kernels (~``11 x 11`` or larger) and the direct algorithm (that uses the engine retrieved by :cpp:func:`createLinearFilter` ) for small kernels.

 See Also:
-:func:`sepFilter2D`,
+:cpp:func:`sepFilter2D`,
-:func:`createLinearFilter`,
+:cpp:func:`createLinearFilter`,
-:func:`dft`,
+:cpp:func:`dft`,
-:func:`matchTemplate`
+:cpp:func:`matchTemplate`

 .. index:: GaussianBlur

 GaussianBlur
 ----------------
-.. c:function:: void GaussianBlur( const Mat& src, Mat& dst, Size ksize,                   double sigmaX, double sigmaY=0,                   int borderType=BORDER_DEFAULT )
+.. cpp:function:: void GaussianBlur( InputArray src, OutputArray dst, Size ksize, double sigmaX, double sigmaY=0, int borderType=BORDER_DEFAULT )

     Smoothes an image using a Gaussian filter.